org-not-included/simple_analytics_pipeline/README.md

 ## ETL (Extract, Transform, Load) Terminology used within this code base
 ### An overview of what a Data Engieer does:

-A data engineer is responsible for extracting (read), transforming (parse), and loading (save) the data in your database through a connection.
+A data engineer is responsible for extracting (read), transforming, and loading (save) the data in your database through a connection.
 They need to know:

 1) Coding (Python, SQL)
 2) Frameworks (Sqlite, Pandas)